What is DTS Sound? In Layman’s Terms

 There are so many DTS “flavors” that it’s no wonder consumers get very confused.
 Some even go into shutdown mode when you talk about DTS, Dolby, THX, and other sound formats.
 Isn’t it just about the music or movies?
 I mean, who cares?
 Well, as it turns out, technologies like DTS Sound are responsible for improving the potential of the soundtracks we listen to.
 So what is DTS Sound really?

 DTS Sound, in particular, is really more or less a filter.
 Really, it’s a fancy sort of EQ or equalizer.
 It enables qualified Field Application Engineers to “tune” TVs and soundbars.

-So this flexible tuning system can work in a myriad of ways, depending upon whether the sound bar or TV has its software as part of a larger DSP system or contained on a SoC (silicon-on-chip) platform.
+This flexible tuning system can work in a myriad of ways, depending upon whether the soundbar or TV has its software as part of a larger DSP system or contained on an SoC (silicon-on-chip) platform.
 The more capabilities a product has, the more tuning capabilities DTS Sound can engage in.
-DTS Sound is based on a host PC as a piece of software that can interact directly with the sound bar or television platform.
+It’s based on a host PC as a piece of software that can interact directly with the soundbar or television platform.